 Ultimate Recipients will be reimbursed for eligible expenditures through a one-time, lump-sum payment following the completion of projects (once all stations are operational).
-This payment will be issued approximately 3-6 months following project completion and receipt of all documents required when making a claim for reimbursement.
+This payment will be issued after receipt of funding from Canada, following project completion and receipt of all Project Completion Documents required when making a claim for reimbursement.

 Final claims for reimbursement must be accompanied by proper documentation supporting all expenditures captured in the total project costs.
-A final project accounting with actual expenditures must also be provided with claims for reimbursement, along with an invoice for the total reimbursement amount to Pollution Probe (invoices must not include any sales tax).
-The final accounting and invoice must be accompanied by the following documents:
+Project Completion Documents must be include the following documents:

-Purchase orders and paid invoices for all capital expenses claimed.

-- Paid invoices from all related professional services providers (e.g., electrical contractors, construction companies, electrical utilities, etc.) clearly indicating the site, date, parties, and services provided. - Photographs of project sites both before project initiation and after completion. - Proof of station commissioning (to be provided by FLO). - If claiming staff salaries and benefits, timesheets detailing the activities, number of hours, rate per hour and total amount for each task outlined in the Funding Agreement for each employee must be provided, and be certified by the Chief Financial Officer or Duly Authorized Officer. - If claiming a portion of taxes paid, proof of registration as a non-profit organization from CRA must be provided.
+- Proof of ownership, lease, or has been granted access to the premises upon which the Charging Station(s) and parking spots will be located. - Purchase orders and invoices, plus proof of payment for all capital expenses claimed. - Invoices and proof of payment from all related professional services providers (e.g., electrical contractors, construction companies, electrical utilities, etc.) clearly indicating the site, date, parties, and services provided. - Comprehensive photographs of project sites before project initiation and after completion. - Proof of station commissioning indicating charger IDs (to be provided by EV charging station network operator). - If claiming a portion of GST/PST/HST paid, proof of ineligibility to claim input tax credits must be provided.